captbaritone/jordaneldredge.com/_posts/2012-11-08-one-way-curl-pipe-sh-install-scripts-can-be-dangerous.md

     curl -s example.com/install | sh

 While I appreciated the elegance, it set off warning bells.
-Despite this initial reaction I could't come up with a reason **why** it was any less secure than other installation methods.
+Despite this initial reaction I couldn't come up with a reason **why** it was any less secure than other installation methods.
 In fact, I read a very logical argument that this method was actually **more** secure from the highly respected [Paul Irish](http://paulirish.com/):

 <blockquote class="twitter-tweet" width="500"><p><a